netalico/magento-1-csp/README.md

-# Easy Magento 1 CSP Enforcement
+# Easy Magento 1 Content Security Policy (CSP) Enforcement

 1. Go to https://report-uri.com/register and register for a free account.
 2. Go to CSP->Wizard.